The Short Version:

 Lauren Elizabeth Morrill grew up in Maryville, TN, where she was a short-term Girl Scout, a (not so) proud member of the Maryville High School marching band, a trouble-making editor of the MHS school newspaper, and the treasurer of the National Honor Society (until she was unceremoniously stripped of her title and kicked out … true story).
 In her senior AP English class she gave her speech of valediction about how she would someday be a writer for Rolling Stone (which could still happen …).

 Upon her graduation from high school, she high-tailed it out of the south to attend Indiana University, where she became a proud Hoosier and dodger of substantive math and science courses.
 She was a journalism major, a music major, and a history major, though she ultimately only graduated with the History degree (and a string of ex-boyfriends).
 She still has no idea what she’ll do with it.

 In her lifetime she has worked as a cashier at Target and at a grocery store, as a khaki-folder and greeter at the GAP, a balloon-animal making, face-painting clown, a receptionist at a real estate agency, a (failed) babysitter, a curatorial assistant at the world’s largest children’s museum, and a hostess and busser at an Irish pub.
 She has also held a myriad of jobs in higher education, from admissions to residence life and back again.
 She is now proud to call herself an Author.
 With a capital A.

-Lauren lives in Macon, GA with her husband Adam (a public radio reporter/producer) and their dog Lucy (who is seriously practically their child).
+Lauren lives in Macon, GA with her husband Adam (a journalism professor), their son Freddie, and their dog Lucy.